 How to Check Where My ISP Ranks

-- Again, on the Internet tab, click on the ‘Scoreboard’ button
+- Again, on the Internet tab, scroll down and click on the ‘Trophy’ icon button (beside ‘Test Speed’)

 - Here you will see a list of how your own network, and your ISP’s average, compares to others in your city